Azeemot/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all of the regular files
+counts the number of directories and subdirectories in the current directory